All Episodes

 That's the beauty of competition.

-And similarly, if if you if people are given the choice and the option of health care plans, they're gonna go for the plan that's inexpensive that offers the most care for the least amount of money.
+And similarly, If people are given the choice and the option of healthcare plans, they're going to go for the plan that's inexpensive, that offers the most care for the least amount of money.

-And those companies that offer it are gonna be the companies that benefit and the companies that make a profit and the companies that have more customers.
+And those companies that offer it are going to be the companies that benefit and the companies that make a profit and the companies that have more customers.

 Perhaps.

-And I like that you just said profit, because that's really the hinge point on this.
+And I like that he just said profit because that's really the hinge point on this.

-I think that to some degree we can all understand that there's gonna be a population of healthcare consumers that need more help than others.
+I think that to some degree, we can all understand that there's going to be a population of healthcare consumers that need more help than others.

-And when you're looking at it from a profit standpoint, you're gonna have to draw a line somewhere.
+And when you're looking at it from a profit standpoint, you're going to have to draw a line somewhere.

-As a brief example, the only reason, for example, that my wife can afford the medication that she's on right now is because of the health the Medicaid expansion here in Montana.
+As a brief example, the only reason, for example, that my wife can afford the medication that she's on right now is because of the Medicaid expansion here in Montana.

-Now I can see easily going off the rolls for that, which I understand, and there's we can make we can work to and make do.
+Now, I can see easily going off the rolls for that, which I understand.

-But there's certainly other customers who aren't gonna be in that position at all.
+But there are certainly other customers who aren't going to be in that position at all.

 Absolutely.